fireproof-storage/fireproof/packages/encrypted-blockstore/README.md

 const block = await blockstore.get(cid1)
 ```

-You can see that once you are in a transaction, the blocks look just like an IFPS blockstore.
+You can see that once you are in a transaction, the blocks look just like an IPFS blockstore.
 In addition to `put` `get` and `delete`, you can also use `putSync` and `getSync`, and list blocks with `entries`.

 This blockstore is excellent for any data structure that you want to persist locally and replicate online.
 It is especially useful for [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) and [DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph), but should work for any IPFS CID storage and retrieval.